 3. Rewire Your Routine

-Habits don’t die; they evolve.
+Habits don’t just disappear — they evolve.

 4. Use the 3-Minute Rule